lubokostadinov/tremolo-juce-course/README.md

 ## 🚀 Getting Started

-**Detailed information on the setup process is described in the course.**
+**Detailed instructions on the setup process are described in the course.**

 1. Click “Use this template” on GitHub to create your own copy and begin your project.
 2. Clone **your repository** locally.